Kelly Gale Sizzles In Barely-There Pink Bikini On Instagram

-Victoria’s Secret Model Kelly Gale has never been afraid of showing some skin on or off the runway, and did just that this morning with a jaw-dropping new Instagram snap that certainly brought the heat to her feed.
+Victoria’s Secret model Kelly Gale has never been afraid of showing some skin on or off the runway and did just that this morning with a jaw-dropping new Instagram snap that certainly brought the heat to her feed.

 In Kelly’s latest sexy shot shared on Monday, March 11, the 23-year-old was captured enjoying some fun in the sun as she laid on her back surrounded by white sand.
-The stunner looked perfectly beach ready in a barely-there pink bikini that did her nothing but favors, showing off her flawless physique and incredibly toned abs
+The stunner looked perfectly beach ready in a barely-there pink bikini that did her nothing but favors, showing off her flawless physique and incredibly toned abs.

 Kelly wore her dark tresses down for the pulse-racing snap, which was messily bunched up under her head as she played in the sand, and added a dainty choker necklace and stud earrings to give her sizzling look a bit of bling.
 The model sported a huge smile across her makeup-free face, supporting the message in the photo’s caption in which she said that the warm rays from the sun always make her happy.

-Fans of the Swedish-Australian beauty went wild for the most recent addition to her Instagram feed, which at the time of this writing has racked up more than 17,000 likes after just an hour of going live on the platform.
+Fans of the Swedish-Australian beauty went wild for the most recent addition to her Instagram feed, which, at the time of this writing, has racked up more than 17,000 likes after just an hour of going live on the platform.
 Dozens flocked to the comments section as well to shower the Victoria’s Secret model with compliments.

 “Stunning, Kelly,” one of her 1.1 million followers wrote, while another said she was “absolutely gorgeous.”